 Kensal Rise food and drink

 For a traditional Neapolitan Pizzeria a visit to Sacro Cuore is a must.
-The Chamberlayne pub is the place to go for steak, try Comptoir Mezze for Lebanese and Hana for Japanese.
-For coffee and pastries, Minkies is a must.
-Paradise, named after the famous Chesterton poem, is also worth trying.
+The Rise is the place to go for gastropub delights like soudough pizza and steak, and Comptoir V offers inspired vegan and vegetarian cuisine.
+Paradise, named after the famous Chesterton poem, is an award-winning restaurant and bar.
 Treat yourself to a drink in the reading room and have dinner in the restaurant before dancing the night away upstairs.

 Kensal Rise shopping